The Mohr Legacy

 Ann has been the managing partner of Mohr & Mohr since its inception in 1985.
 She holds a BS degree in Business Accounting from the University of Phoenix and is a member of Delta Mu Delta, the Honor Society of UoP.
 She also holds a Non-profit Leadership Certificate from The Ohio State University.

-Ann is a professional violinist having studied with Cleveland Orchestra Concertmaster, Daniel Majeske, and later attended Indiana University School of Music as a Violin Performance major, making her perfect for quality control.
+Ann is a professional violinist having studied with Cleveland Orchestra Concertmaster, Daniel Majeske.
+She later attended Indiana University School of Music as a Violin Performance major, making her perfect for quality control.
 She also is a graduate of the Chicago School of Violin Making.

-Ann has been active with non-profit organizations as the past Executive Director of the Ashland Symphony, past Finance Manager of the Ashland County Council on Aging, past treasurer for the Center Street Historic District Association, past board member of the Ashland Care Center, and past board member of the Chicago School of Violin Making.
-In her spare time, Ann is the Local Coordinator and volunteer Tax-Aide for AARP, entering her 12th year, and Business Manager for Mohr & Mohr, Learning Trade Secrets, and NuBow Inc.
+Ann has been active with non-profit organizations as the past Executive Director of the Ashland Symphony, Finance Manager of the Ashland County Council on Aging, treasurer for the Center Street Historic District Association, board member of the Ashland Care Center, board member of the Chicago School of Violin Making and Local Coordinator and volunteer for the AARP Tax-Aide Program, retiring after 13th years.
+She is currently the Managing Partner of Mohr & Mohr, Business Manager of Learning Trade Secrets, and Executive Officer of NuBow Inc.

 Katherine A. Mohr, Bow Maker & Repairer

-Prior to becoming a bow maker, Kate worked as a research biologist in developmental and reproductive toxicology for Wil Research (now James River Laboratories).
+Prior to becoming a bow maker, Kate worked as a research biologist in Developmental and Reproductive Toxicology for Wil Research (now James River Laboratories).
 She currently runs a Facebook page for New Violin Professionals - an educational site for individuals new to the industry that are working as dealers, makers, and restorers.
-Kate is also the Marketing Manager of Learning Trade Secrets.
+Kate is also an Assistant Instructor to Rodney at Learning Trade Secrets, and does finish work on the NuBows.

 For More Personal Information on the Mohr Family>>